-Check the locum is set up with a secure logins and is familiar with your IT systems
+Check the locum is set up with a secure logins and is familiar with your IT systems.

 What equipment does a GP locum need?

-It may sound obvious but it is astonishing how often this doesn’t happen and there is a mad dash to find which room is free, causing stress to the staff, followed by more delays as the chosen room is unlocked and set up.
+A properly-stocked consulting room – it may sound obvious but it is astonishing how often this doesn’t happen and there is a mad dash to find which room is free, causing stress to the staff, followed by more delays as the chosen room is unlocked and set up.

 Having to interrupt a surgery to look for equipment has several implications, ranging from the inconvenient and frustrating to the unsafe: